JohnnyGOX17/john-gentile-website/kb/finance/personal_finance.md

 ### Diversify Your Investment Portfolio

 Don't put your eggs all in one basket.
-If you had all money in one stock and that stock tanks, that's it.
-So an easy way to diversify is to invest in index funds that diversify across companies in a certain sector.
+If you had all money in one stock and that stock tanks, that's it, game over.
+An easy way to diversify is to invest in index funds that diversify across companies in a certain sector.
 As well, combining assets that are negatively correlated (as in they move in opposite directions during market nominal market conditions) is a wise move; for instance, owning both stocks and bonds are good as typically when stocks go down, bonds go up, and vice versa.

 ### Manage Risk

+In general, risk is directly related to return; the higher the risk, the higher the possible return on an investment.
+However, risk is also directly related to potential loss.
+Strategies like portfolio diversification and statistical analysis are some tools to balance risk and return.

+### Go Long

 > “By periodically investing in an index fund…the know-nothing investor can actually outperform most investment professionals.”- Warren Buffett

-Long term investments with moderate/low risk (and thus moderate/low returns) are much more likely to yield positive results after a long term rather than high risk investments.
+Besides minimizing fees- as discussed above- holding onto investments for a long time (>1 year) is generally advisable as, statistically speaking, there is [regression toward the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean) with investment vehicles; this is the phenomenon where over time, the rate of return will come closer to the expected average, rather than an extreme high or low.

 ## References